Herring-UGAECSE-2920/Class-Instructions/deliverables/setup/plotter_setup.md

 ![Plotter 6](./resources/plotter6.jpg)

-Begin disassembly be loosening the toothed belt pully and the mounting screws for the motor, when you have the motor seperated from the belt pully and the gantry, position the belt pully loosely onto the new motor as below, paying careful attention to the orientation:
+Begin disassembly be loosening the toothed belt pulley and the mounting screws for the motor, when you have the motor separated from the belt pulley and the gantry, position the belt pulley loosely onto the new motor as below, paying careful attention to the orientation:

 ![Plotter 8](./resources/plotter8.jpg)

 Next, take the smaller brass standoffs from the board mount, and screw them into the mounts on the new motor, this will solve a mounting problem caused by the new motors.
-After that, mount the new motor in the same way as the old, making sure to loop the belt around the pully before securing the new motor.
-When you have the first two screws set, adjust the position of the belt pully so that no snag or other friction occurs.
+After that, mount the new motor in the same way as the old, making sure to loop the belt around the pulley before securing the new motor.
+When you have the first two screws set, adjust the position of the belt pulley so that no snag or other friction occurs.
 When done, it should look something like this:

 ![Plotter 9](./resources/plotter9.jpg)

 Now we'll replace the Y-axis motor in a simpler process.
-Loosen the belt pully and the mounting screws, making sure the keep the cable sleeve intact.
-Again, take note of the orientation and the position of the belt pully on the motor shaft:
+Loosen the belt pulley and the mounting screws, making sure the keep the cable sleeve intact.
+Again, take note of the orientation and the position of the belt pulley on the motor shaft:

 ![Plotter 10](./resources/plotter10.jpg)

-Similarly to how we mounted X-axis motor, make sure to wrap the belt around the pully, secure the first two mounting screws, and adjust the pully height such that the belt is level with the guide pullies.
+Similarly to how we mounted X-axis motor, make sure to wrap the belt around the pulley, secure the first two mounting screws, and adjust the pulley height such that the belt is level with the guide pulleys.
 Also make sure to replace the cable sleeve as it was before:

 ![Plotter 11](./resources/plotter11.jpg)